Same Sex Romantic Behavior

 The Honor Code Office does not work with students’ ecclesiastical leaders, nor does it weigh in on endorsement decisions made by ecclesiastical leaders.

-Members of the BYU community seeking additional understanding regarding the implications of this guidance should reach out to the Honor Code Office at 801.422.2847 or email email@example.com.
+Members of the BYU community seeking additional understanding of this Honor Code principle should reach out to the Honor Code Office at 801.422.2847 or email email@example.com.